wu1233456/quick-notes/README.md

 - The image upload and preview functions have been added.
 - A new shortcut key "⌘K" (Windows: "Ctrl + K") for adding tags has been added.
 It enables you to quickly add tags, select tags with the up and down arrow keys, and confirm with the Enter key.
 - The experience of adding tags has been optimized, with support for tag searching and quick selection.
+- The content in the new note window summoned by the shortcut keys will be temporarily saved.
+Input will not be lost due to closing the new note window until it is saved or the Siyuan software is restarted.

 ### v1.0.7 (2024-01-04)